Human Resource Services

 • If applicable, assign extra roles and responsibilities to search committee members.
 Some examples might be note-taker, campus interview scheduler, etc.

-Step 7: Manage Applicant Pool
+Step 6: Manage Candidate Pool

 Responsibility: Search Chair

-Step 8: Interview and Recommend Applicant
+Step 7: Interview and Rate Interview

 Note